As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 The widely distributed Drum family contains over 200 tropical and warm-temperate saltwater marine species, including Drum, Croaker, Sea Trout, Sea Bass, and Weakfish.

 Also known to anglers as Red Drum and Channel Bass, they have a reddish overall coloration and one or more dark spots at the base of the tail.

-These popular sport fish can often be found feeding at the bottom on crustaceans and mollusks.
+These popular sport fish can often be found feeding at the bottom on crustaceans and mollusks – a diet that definitely contributes to the Redfish’s excellent taste.
 They also take small fish, especially mullet.
-Their usual adult weight is under 40 pounds but can reach into the 90 pound range.
+Their usual adult weight is under 40 pounds but can reach into the 90-pound range.
 These large specimens are referred to as Bull Redfish or “Bull Reds“.

 The Redfish action is also excellent from South Carolina down into Georgia during this time of year.
-As the baitfish continue their travel inshore in October and November, you’ll find hot action with bulls in the 25-40 lbs range, as they feed in preparation for winter, in locations such as the Santee River and Hilton Head, and the St. Marys River to the Savannah River.
+As the baitfish continue their travel inshore in October and November, you’ll find hot action with bulls in the 25-40 lbs range feeding in preparation for winter in locations such as the Santee River and Hilton Head, and the St. Marys River to the Savannah River.

 Florida is dotted with Redfish hotspots all along the Atlantic coast and the Indian River and St. Lucie River from Jacksonville to the 72 miles stretch that makes up the Space Coast (Titusville, Cocoa, Melbourne and Palm Bay) to the Treasure Coast (Sebastian Inlet, Vero Beach and Stuart) and further down to South Florida and the Upper Keys.